evz/video-processor/README.md

 Besides space, the disk needs to be relatively fast.
 So, if you're thinking "I've got a big 'ol USB backup drive I can use for this", just be prepared to wait because having fast disk ends up making a real difference.
-Further down when I talk about how to distribute this across several systems and the setup seamlessly uses AWS S3 for a storage backend.
-This is _fine_ I guess but, again, using a local, fast disk really makes it better.
+Further down when I talk about how to distribute this across several systems, the setup seamlessly uses AWS S3 for a storage backend.
+This is _fine_ I guess (and really the only way to make it work in a distributed way) but, again, using a local, fast disk really makes it better.

 To use the Docker setup, you'll also need to install the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).